 4. Taz Whale Watching Tour

-Just outside of the national park, the TAZ tour cruises the waters of Icy Straight and this trip is not to be missed.
+Just outside of the national park, the TAZ tour cruises the waters of Icy Strait and this trip is not to be missed.
 The small vessel can get much closer to whales than the tours in the park, which are restricted from approaching whales.
 If you are lucky, you might even get soaked by a breaching whale that gets too close.
 (Seriously, you should click on this link)

 5. Sunset at Halibut Point

 When the sky is clear, a short hike to Halibut Point near the Glacier Bay Lodge leads to views of a magical sunset.
-From May through July, wildflowers cover the meadow near the small peninsula and sea birds, bald eagles, whales, otters, porcupines, bears and sea lions are active near dusk.
+From May through July, wildflowers cover the meadow near the small peninsula, and sea birds, bald eagles, whales, otters, porcupines, bears, and sea lions are active near dusk.
 It is pure bliss.

 6. Hiking in the rain forest